 As a singer Aminah has lent her voice to Australia’s Who Do You Think You Are? (singing in Scots Gaelic) and to the title track for the highly anticipated game, Battlestar Galactica: Deadlock (singing in Classical Sanskrit), based on the popular NBCUniversal Television Series.
-Having appeared on a number of acclaimed albums in Australia and Europe, including those of formidable Irish traditional trio Maírtin O’Connor Band, Australia’s Shane Howard and European folk-fusion outfit No Crows, Aminah produced her debut studio album, Blue Wooden Boat, recording in Ireland, USA, Australia and Germany.
+She has shared stages with the likes of Maírtin O’Connor, Cathal Hayden, Maria Doyle Kennedy and Declan O’Rourke, to name a few.
+Having appeared on a number of acclaimed albums in Australia and Europe, including those of Ireland’s formidable Maírtin O’Connor Band, Australia’s Shane Howard and European folk-fusion outfit No Crows, Aminah produced her debut studio album, Blue Wooden Boat, recording in Ireland, USA, Australia and Germany.

-The album features a host of internationally renowned musicians, including special guest Tommy Emmanuel, Waterboys fiddler Steve Wickham, Nashville gospel singers The McCrary Sisters, multi-instrumentalist Seamie O’Dowd, Californian dobro player Mike Witcher, Ireland’s James Blennerhassett and Jim Higgins, No Crows cellist Anna Houston, jazz pianist Kieran Quinn and GRAMMY® Award winner, Tim Carter, who also mixed the album in Nashville’s Treehouse Studios.
+The album features a host of internationally renowned musicians, including special guest Tommy Emmanuel, Waterboys fiddler Steve Wickham, Nashville gospel singers The McCrary Sisters, multi-instrumentalist Seamie O’Dowd, Californian dobro player Mike Witcher, Ireland’s James Blennerhassett and Jim Higgins and GRAMMY® Award winner, Tim Carter, who also mixed the album in Nashville’s Treehouse Studios.
 Before its scheduled release the album is already getting traction, with song “Tell Me It’s Over,” named as a finalist in the International Songwriting Competition, hailed as “the songwriting competition to take note of” by the New York Times.